Looking for more in Author Directory?

 Amy B. Moreno's headshot

-Amy’s professional background is in working with children and young people, in project worker and youth work roles.
-She has experience working within areas of: homelessness; care experience; additional support needs; offending behaviour; refugees and new Scots.
+Amy’s professional background is in working with children, young people, and families, in project worker and youthwork roles.
+She has experience in: homelessness; care experience; early years; additional support needs; offending behaviour; refugees and new Scots.

-Amy is passionate about using all the languages and dialects we may know, in unique and interesting ways.
-She promotes writing being inclusive, accessible, and representative of people all backgrounds.
+Amy is passionate about using languages and dialects in unique and interesting ways.
+She promotes writing as inclusive, accessible, and representative.

 Local authorities can visit